 When playing a CD-DA with text data, the album and track name are shown in the display.
 With a disc in MP3 or WMA, the display shows the folder and file name.

-To Change or Select Tracks/Files You can use the SKIP buttons while a disc is playing to select passages and change tracks (files in MP3/ WMA mode).
+To Change or Select Tracks/Files

+You can use the SKIP buttons while

+a disc is playing to select passages

+and change tracks (files in MP3/

+WMA mode).

-SKIP - Each time you press and release the $\triangleright \mid$ SKIP button, the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
-Press and release the $\mid \blacktriangleleft \triangleleft$ to skip backward to the beginning of the current track.
+SKIP - Each time you press and release the ►►I SKIP button, the player skips forward to the beginning of the next track (file in MP3 or WMA mode).
+Press and release the I◀◀ to skip backward to the beginning of the current track.
 Press it again to skip to the beginning of the previous track.

-To move rapidly within a track, press and hold the ►► or I<< SKIP button.
+To move rapidly within a track, press and hold the ►►I or I◄ SKIP button.

-In MP3 or WMA mode FOLDER SELECTION - To
+FOLDER SELECTION - To

-select a different folder, press either side of the FOLDER bar to move to the beginning of the next folder.
-Press the \blacktriangle side of the bar to skip to the next folder, and the \checkmark side of the bar to skip to the beginning of the previous folder.
+select a different folder, press either

+side of the FOLDER bar.
+Press the

+▲ side of the bar to skip to the next

-REPEAT (TRACK/FILE
+folder, and the ▼ side of the bar to

+move to the beginning of the

+previous folder.

-REPEAT) - To continuously replay a track (files in MP3 or WMA mode), press and release the RPT side of the RPT/RDM bar.
+REPEAT (TRACK/FILE REPEAT) - To continuously replay a track (files in MP3 or WMA mode), press and release the RPT side of the RPT/RDM bar.
 You will see RPT in the display.
 Press and hold the RPT side for 2 seconds to turn it off.

-In MP3 or WMA mode FOLDER-REPEAT - This feature, when activated, replays all files on the selected folder in the order they are compressed.
+FOLDER-REPEAT - This feature, when activated, replays all files on the selected folder in the order they are compressed.
 To activate folder repeat, press the RPT side of the RPT/RDM bar twice.
 You will hear a beep and see F-RPT in the display.
 The system continuously replays the current folder.
 Press the RPT side of the bar again to turn it off.
 Pressing the RDM side of the bar, or selecting a different folder with the FOLDER bar also turns off the repeat feature.